gustl-arg/participate-now/README.md

 ### Are you an Angel Investor?

-Even though Fermat is an open source project, bitDubai, its main matainer is a startup where you might invest.
-In order to be contacted when we open a round please send us an email from [here](https://bitdubai.com/wp/#GETINVOLVED).
+Even though Fermat is an open source project, bitDubai, its main maintainer is a startup where you might invest.
+In order to be contacted when we open a round please send us an email to [here](https://bitdubai.com/wp/#GETINVOLVED).

 ### Are you a graphic / UI designer?